-Hit the road this season with delicious healthy snack prep ideas that you can easily pack for long car rides or picnics along with my favorite recipe for NO BAKE trail mix energy balls!
+Everything you need for delicious healthy snack prep ideas you can easily pack for long car rides or picnics along with my favorite recipe for NO BAKE Trail Mix Energy Balls!

 Is it just me or has this summer been pretty non-existent?
 We have definitely tried to make the best of it, but given our current situation we really needed to get creative when making plans.
 Getting out of the house and enjoying the outdoors is really important to our family, especially after quarantining for so long, so one thing we tried to make time for this summer was road trips!
 Whether just a short drive to a pretty overlook for a nice picnic or a much longer drive to dip our toes in the ocean, planning ahead with healthy snacks and meals is key to enjoying the whole experience, especially during these uncertain times when we’re not able to go out to restaurants or easily grab food like we used to.